“‘Cause I’m as free as a bird nowAnd this bird you cannot change!”

 They are magnificent hunters; fast, powerful, sleek…

-I didn’t learn that from a book, unfortunately.
+[I didn’t learn this from a book, unfortunately].

-learned, competitive insights, and decisions I needed to make tomorrow.
+Lessons learned, budget meetings, and decisions I needed to make tomorrow.

 Yesterday and tomorrow.